 How to lock your bike securely

-Now that you’ve found the perfect bike lock, it’s time to review a few simple ways to ensure you lock it up effectively.
+Now that you’ve found the perfect bike lock, it’s time to review a few simple ways to ensure you know how to lock a bike securely.
 This might sound like we’re teaching you to suck eggs, but there’s no point investing in a decent bike and lock if you don’t find somewhere secure to leave it.

 First, find a solid, immovable object to lock your bike to – a bike rack, lamp post or railing (but only if it's legal).